S0urcemaster/Hercules-P32-DJ/README.md

 - P32 Slicer B (Function that are mapped with the Slicer-buttons)
 - P32 Slicer C (Function that are mapped with the Slicer-buttons)

-*If you have a setup with just 1 P32 device, you only need the AB-files.*
+*If you have a setup with just 1 P32 device, you only need the AB-files.
+Browse function are on Sampler CD, though.*

 - Hotcue deals with functions for Hotcues
 - Loop deals with functions for Looping